Configure Real-Time Data Integration With Oracle Autonomous Database

 Before using the REST Enabled SQL service, you must authenticate against the Oracle database schema on which you want to run the SQL statements.
 Following types of authentications are available:

 • First Party Authentication (Basic Authentication): For this authentication, create a user in ORDS with the SQL Developer role.
-This ORDS user will be able to run SQL for any Oracle database schema that is REST-enabled.
+This ORDS user can run SQL for any Oracle database schema that's REST-enabled.

 • Schema Authentication: For this authentication, use the Oracle database schema name in uppercase and the Oracle database schema password (for example, HR and HRPassword).
-This user type wiill be able to run SQL for the specified schema.
+This user type can run SQL for the specified schema.

 5. Password: Type the ORDS user's password with SQL Developer role or the Oracle database schema password